 - Wellness Business Ownership, and much more.

 Meet Your HWS Advisor

 Amy Burger Sanchez

 Amy (A.J.)
-Burger Sanchez is currently a senior academic advisor in the Inter-College Program and teaches ICP 3101W Proposal Development Seminar.
+Burger Sanchez is currently a senior academic advisor in the Interdisciplinary Studies degrees and teaches ICP 3101W Proposal Development Seminar.
 While her course is designed for students pursuing health-related individualized degrees, she loves working with students and curricula across all disciplines.
 Amy holds a BA in Spanish and an MA in comparative and international development education.